grmikh/numerics-rs/README.md

 ### Interpolation
 #### Interpolation Types
 1. **Linear Interpolation**
    - Provides a straight-line transition between two points.
-   - This method ensures smooth transitions without any sharp jumps between known values.

 2. **Quadratic Interpolation**
    - Fits a quadratic function to each segment of the data.
-   - Produces smoother transitions compared to linear interpolation, as it considers curvature.
+   - NB!
+Please note that quadratic splines are very seldom used in practice and I certainly won't recommend anyone using it as it doesn't preserve the shape well, the best explanation I found is here: https://math.stackexchange.com/questions/4291501/why-it-is-not-possible-to-use-quadratic-spline

 3. **Cubic Interpolation**
    - Fits a cubic function to each segment of the data.
-   - Delivers even smoother transitions by adjusting for changes in curvature and slopes.
+   - Delivers smooth transitions by adjusting for changes in curvature and slopes.
+It is using a 'Natural end condition'.
+   - This is the best description I found: https://blog.timodenk.com/cubic-spline-interpolation/

 4. **Constant (Stepwise) Interpolation**
    - Maintains a constant value between intervals, resulting in a step-like transition.